-Niacin, otherwise known as vitamin B3, is an essential nutrient your body requires on a day-to-day basis to function properly.
+Niacin (vitamin B3) is an essential nutrient your body requires on a day-to-day basis to function properly.
 Niacin aids in proper skin, nerve, and digestive system function and is necessary to convert the food you eat to energy.
-Some people take niacin supplements or medications containing niacin to help lower cholesterol.
-However, despite the many benefits of niacin, taking too much of it can cause side effects.
+Despite the many benefits, taking too much of it can cause side effects.

 While niacin flushing won't happen from eating niacin-rich foods, it is a common side effect of niacin supplements (especially in doses of 50 milligrams or more).
 However, just because you experience flushing doesn't mean you're getting too much niacin, because flushing is a sign of blood vessels dilating in your body.
 This can lead to itching, burning, tingling, and redness of your face, chest, and arms.
 Flushing can cause headaches as well, so taking small doses of aspirin before niacin supplements helps reduce this unpleasant side effect.